Latest Update: January 2020 to reflect updated HUD Guidance on Emotional Support Animals

 It is important to understand your rights and not allow a landlord or property manager to unjustly refuse your ESA.
 Remember that you have rights as a tenant with an ESA under the Fair Housing Act.

-If you do not currently have an ESA but are interested in seeing if you qualify for one, the first step is to seek the help of a mental health professional.
-ESA Doctors connects clients to real licensed mental health professionals that can write ESA recommendation letters for qualified clients.
+If you do not currently have an ESA but are interested in seeing if you qualify for one, the first step is to seek the help of a health care professional.
+ESA Doctors connects clients to real licensed health care professionals that can write ESA recommendation letters for qualified clients.

 If you are interested in seeing if you qualify for an emotional support animal and do not currently have a therapist, fill out the questionnaire in the link below to get started.